siucacm/Resume-Workshop/README.md

 - All companies have different cultures so figure that out.

 #### At the pitch
-- Show you can add value and deliver consistently
+- Show you can add value and are capable to deliver consistently
 - Ask questions about their product, their stack etc.
 - You have to show initiative
 - Since this is 2017, you need to show that you want to be working for that company and want to stay there.
 Software engineers move around a lot.
 No company wants to invest in talent and later lose it.
 - Eg: "I am interested in databases.
-I noticed you use database X. How do you solve problem Y? "
+I noticed you use database X. How do you solve problem Y?
+Why not use Z?"
-- If totally out of words you can ask something general like "What is a typical work day like?"
+- If totally out of words you can ask something general like "What is a typical work day like?" or "What is ratio of managers to developers?"
+"How many meetings a week?"

 #### Behavioral interviews

 - STAR format (look it up)
 - Questions about conflicts between team members, projects, deadlines, issues etc
 - Show you are a team player
-- Rehearse such questions so you dont stumble.
+- Rehearse such questions and prepare answers so you dont stumble.

 ##### Some companies do technical interviews as well.
 Some simply ask concepts while others make you write code!